n1flh31mur/QSimpleCrypto/README.md

 }
 ```

-More info about functions on wiki.
+More information you can find on wiki.